Nathan, my coaching client, was asking how to deal with a monthly meeting that frustrated him.

 I listened carefully to Nathan about he had become triggered by Kenneth’s words and actions and explored why and how Nathan chose to be triggered.

 As we peeled back the layers, it became clear that Nathan was frustrated by Kenneth’s tactical approach in a meeting that was supposed to be strategic.

 “Do you think Kenneth is capable of being strategic, or is he just acting from his programming?”
 I asked.

 Now to understand why I asked this question, and its impact, you need to appreciate my self-leadership approach to coaching.
 Neuroscience and Psychology have concluded that we do not have as much free will as we think we have.
 Many of our decisions and actions are part of a chain of events and influences that go back to our birth.
 The paradox is that when we become aware of this, we have increased agency because our ideas and intentions become part of the causal chain of our future experiences.

 In addition to giving my clients more agency in their lives, a self-leadership approach also creates more empathy for the behaviors of others, because they may be unaware of their programming.

 My question hit Nathan hard.
 He realized that through coaching he had developed an understanding of himself and choices about how he behaved but expected others to have the same level of flexibility.

-Nathan was like Neo waking up to the Matrix, in the 1999 movie, and realizing that reality can be grittier than an illusion; or Jim in the movie Passengers (2016) who wakes up alone from hypersleep 90-years too early.
+Nathan was like Neo waking up in the Matrix, in the 1999 movie, and realizing that reality can be grittier than an illusion; or Jim in the movie Passengers (2016) who wakes up alone from hypersleep 90 years too early.